anandkanav92/NOTES/papers/review-gan.md

 # Specific Research Questions

 1. Which of the many GAN algorithm outperform others(If any)?
-2. Is FID robust  to be used as  a metric to evaluate     ?
+2. Is FID robust  to be used as  a metric to evaluate different   GAN algorithms?
 3.
 4. Is there a significant difference in the sight-reading skills gained by beginning choir students in a technology instructional period versus a no technology instructional period?
 5. Is there a significant difference in the sight-reading skills gained by students with previous choral experience or applied music instruction during an instructional period versus students without a prior background in music?